 This can create financial hardship as medical bills mount and if you are unable to return to work because of your injuries.
 Many drivers may even experience pain and suffering that might go uncompensated.
 Thus, be sure to abide by the time limit and file your claim.

-The Texas Statue of Limitations for Car Accidents is Two Year
+The Texas Statute of Limitations for Car Accidents is Two Year

 Within two years of the accident, you must file your accident claim.
 Many see this as plenty of time and may procrastinate preparing for and filing the claim.
 But those two years can fly be quickly and before they know it, the time limit is approaching and there’s too much to do in too little time.